Skip to main content

 You need a Quebec Exclusivity Agreement in the following situations:

-Distribution and Retail Networks — When a manufacturer, supplier, or brand owner wants to appoint a single exclusive distributor for a region of Quebec or all of Quebec, ensuring that their products are sold through one channel without competing distributors in the territory.
+Distribution and Retail Networks — When a manufacturer, supplier, or brand owner wants to appoint a single exclusive distributor for a region of Quebec or all of Quebec, confirming that their products are sold through one channel without competing distributors in the territory.

 Franchise and Licensing Arrangements — When a franchisor or licensor grants exclusive territorial rights to a franchisee or licensee, preventing the grantor from appointing other franchisees or licensees in the same territory during the agreement's term.